Marfan syndrome

 An air leak from one of your lungs may make the lung collapse.
 This is called a spontaneous pneumothorax.
 It will cause sudden chest pain and make you short of breath.
 See the separate leaflet called Pneumothorax for more details.

 Your brain and spinal cord are surrounded by a special membrane called the dura.
 In people with Marfan syndrome, the dura may become weak and balloon outwards.
 This is called dural ectasia, which most often occurs in the lower back area.
-The ballooning dura can press on the backbone and also the nerves as they leave the spinal cord.
+The ballooning dura can press on the nerves as they leave the spinal cord.
 This can cause back pain and also weakness and numbness in the legs.
 It can also cause headaches.

 Continue reading below